Shadyshift/corehack-TN-/README.md

 It is a client to troll your friends.
 In a smp without any anticheat.
 And With this Simple free and opensource client they will know that you cheat.

 # Status
-It is in development, so it has not a lot of features and it can be buggy :)
+It is in development, so it has not a lot of features and it can be buggy :) *FOR EXAMPLE FREECAM!!!!!!*